psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 ```

 Walhampton House had been acquired by Heseltine, a stockbroker, in 1883.
 Heseltine himself "was a stockbroker and senior partner in the family firm, Heseltine, Powell & Co.", and "lived at 196 Queen's Gate in South Kensington, London", Walhampton House in Walhampton, Hampshire being his country home ([Wikipedia](https://en.wikipedia.org/wiki/John_Postle_Heseltine)).
-The family firm was founded in 1848 by Heseltine's father and Charles W. Marten in 1848 as Marten & Heseltine" and "dealt particularly in American railroad bonds and shares".
+The family firm was founded in 1848 by Heseltine's father and Charles W. Marten in 1848 as "Marten & Heseltine" and "dealt particularly in American railroad bonds and shares".
 Heseltine was "a collector of oil paintings, drawings and watercolours of the English and Continental schools" and "was a trustee of the National Gallery and advised on the purchase of paintings from 1893 until his death in 1929".

 It seems that Heseltine was not a stranger to unfortunate accidents.
 His daughter, Dorothy Heseltine, married Lionel Sackville, Viscount Cantelupe, in 1890, only for him to die in a boating accident a few months after their marriage: